 Eryn joined our team in 2016 and we could not have found a better fit in a team-member.
 Her ability to seamlessly operate the front end of the clinic and her eagerness to gain hands-on experience is a strong asset in such a fast-paced environment.
 Eryn’s passion for helping animals is obvious in her care for patients, love for her own fur babies, and desire to help strays and helpless orphans.
 She is a reliable assistant, an authentic animal lover, and we can’t wait to see what the future holds for her.

 Sarah has been working at FVC since 2012, starting out as a summer student and eventually becoming a part-time assistant while she is in nursing school.

-Sarah’s eagerness to improve her skills and empathetic nature are why we were thrilled when she committed to a part-time position with us.
+Sarah’s eagerness to improve her skills and empathetic nature is why we were thrilled when she committed to a part-time position with us.
 Her background in nursing is evident in her commitment to the best possible patient care.
 Diligence and accuracy are qualities that Sarah holds in high priority and performs them without fault.
-She thrives in a fast paced environment and exudes confidence and determination while she completes a vast array of responsibilities.
+She thrives in a fast-paced environment and exudes confidence and determination while she completes a vast array of responsibilities.

 Sarah’s compassion and influential presence is beyond compare, making her a fundamental component of our animal healthcare team